unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 - Lossy, and
 - Learned automatically from **examples** rather than engineered by a human.

 As it's data specific and lossy, it's not good for image compression in general.
 The fact that autoencoders are data-specific which makes them generally impractical for real-world data compression problems.
 But there's a hope, future advances might change this.
-I find it interesting, though it's not good enoguh and also very poor performance compared to other compression algorithm like **JPEG**, **MPEG** etc. [Check out](https://blog.keras.io/building-autoencoders-in-keras.html) this **keras** blog post regarding on this issue.
+I find it interesting, though it's not good enough and also very poor performance compared to another compression algorithm like **JPEG**, **MPEG** etc. [Check out](https://blog.keras.io/building-autoencoders-in-keras.html) this **keras** blog post regarding on this issue.

 And also some following stuff, in case if someone is interested too.